-139. In the 2022/23 budget plan the Council does not intend to be dependent on profit generating investment activity to achieve a balanced revenue budget.
+157. In the 2023/24 budget plan the Council does not intend to be dependent on profit generating investment activity to achieve a balanced revenue budget.
 The primary role of Hillingdon First Ltd is to contribute to delivering more quality housing to meet the needs of Hillingdon's residents and towards improving long-term revenue income, which it is anticipated be a more efficient route than the disposal of surplus assets.
+The historic portfolio of investment properties are managed through the Council's organisation structure and no income relance is placed on this holding.